frelindo/Frelindo-s-Food-Texture-Pack/README.md

  ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈

-# How to download this texturecpack
+# How to download this texturepack

 ### A: Download texture pack only (Recommended)